Skip to main content

 Current Status: Sustain

-To assist members with implementation, ICPAB hosts continuing professional development events and training programs on ethics.
-For example, it developed and established an educational and training program on the IESBA Code of Ethics and incorporated a separate one-day session on professional ethics and independence for candidates seeking the registered auditor qualification.
-ICPAB also offers implementation guidance to members via its Intranet.
+To support implementation, ICPAB organizes continuing professional development activities and training programs on ethics, including dedicated sessions on professional ethics and independence for candidates seeking the registered auditor qualification.
+Additional implementation guidance is made available to members through its internal platforms.

 Current Status: Sustain

-The Ministry of Finance is responsible for establishing public sector accounting standards and has adopted partial accrual, national accounting standards for application in the public sector.
-According to the CIPFA/IFAC 2020 International Public Sector Financial Accountability Index, there are plans to utilize partial-accrual IPSAS by 2025.
+The Ministry of Finance is responsible for establishing public sector accounting standards in Bulgaria and has adopted partial accrual-based national accounting standards for application in the public sector.
+Public sector financial reporting is therefore based on national standards rather than International Public Sector Accounting Standards (IPSAS).

-At the end of 2020, ICPAB indicates it established a working group on its Education and Methodology Committee with the objective of translating the IPSAS and in 2021, it translated the Conceptual Framework for General Purpose Financial Reporting by Public Sector Entities into Bulgarian.
-The working group consists of members from the profession, academia, and government.
+ICPAB has undertaken activities to support awareness and understanding of IPSAS.
+It established a working group within its Education and Methodology Committee to support translation efforts and has translated the Conceptual Framework for General Purpose Financial Reporting by Public Sector Entities into Bulgarian.
+The working group includes representatives from the profession, academia, and government.

 Current Status: Sustain

 ICPAB shares responsibility for investigation and discipline (I&D) of the profession with the Commission for Public Oversight of Statutory Auditors (CPOSA).
-In accordance with the Independent Financial Audit Act of 2016, and with the support and cooperation of ICPAB, CPOSA established an I&D system to address infractions made by registered auditors in the conduct of statutory audits.
-ICPAB cooperates with CPOSA regarding any disciplinary actions of its members.
+In accordance with the Independent Financial Audit Act of 2016, CPOSA has established an I&D system for registered auditors, with the support and cooperation of ICPAB.
+ICPAB cooperates with CPOSA in relation to disciplinary actions involving its members.

-With respect to ICPAB’s direct responsibilities, it has established an I&D system for its members.
-Any violations found by the Ethics Council, the Quality Control Committee or the Supervisory Board, the relevant files are submitted to the Disciplinary Council, notifying accordingly ICPAB’s Board.
-Disciplinary sanctions are outlined in Article 41 of the Independent Financial Audit Act of 2016, and chapter seven of ICPAB’s By-laws.
-ICPAB’s I&D system incorporates most of the requirements of the revised SMO 6.
-As of the date of the assessment, the only gap pertains to the composition of the disciplinary committee since it only includes professional accountants.
+With respect to its direct responsibilities, ICPAB has established an I&D system for its members.
+Cases identified by the Ethics Council, the Quality Control Committee, or the Supervisory Board are referred to the Disciplinary Council, with notification to ICPAB’s Board.
+Disciplinary procedures and sanctions are defined in the Independent Financial Audit Act of 2016 and ICPAB’s by-laws.
+ICPAB reports that its system incorporates most of the requirements of SMO 6; however, a gap remains in relation to the composition of the disciplinary committee, which consists solely of professional accountants.

-ICPAB periodically reviews I&D mechanisms and informs members about the processes and procedures that are in place.
+ICPAB periodically reviews its I&D mechanisms and communicates relevant processes and procedures to its members.

-If feasible, ICPAB is encouraged to consider the inclusion non-professional accountants in its disciplinary council as part of strengthening public interest representation and perceptions of independence, which are important to public confidence in the enforcement procedures.
+To progress toward full fulfillment of SMO 6, ICPAB is encouraged to consider including non-professional accountants in its disciplinary council to strengthen public interest representation and enhance perceptions of independence, which are important to maintaining public confidence in the system.

 Current Status: Review & Improve

-ICPAB has no authority over the adoption of IFRS in Bulgaria.
-It focuses on supporting implementation among members and candidates (students) by keeping them informed of new and/or revised IFRS through professional development courses, ICPAB newsletters, and the ICPAB website.
-ICPAB states it organizes and delivers approximately 20–22 annual training courses and/or seminars for its members on IFRS amendments and additions.
-It has also signed an agreement with the IFRS Foundation for the translation of standards in Bulgarian.
+ICPAB does not have authority over the adoption of IFRS in Bulgaria.
+Within the scope of its mandate, it supports the implementation of IFRS among its members and candidates by disseminating information on new and revised standards through continuing professional development activities, publications, and its website.
+ICPAB reports that it organizes approximately 20 to 22 training courses and seminars annually on IFRS-related topics.
+It has also entered into an agreement with the IFRS Foundation to support the translation of IFRS into Bulgarian.

 Current Status: Sustain